-This ranking is used to determine eligibility for membership in the National Junior Honor Society, and is used for certain academic honors, such as determining a class Valedictorian.
+This average is used to determine eligibility for membership in the National Junior Honor Society, and is used for certain academic honors, such as determining a class Valedictorian.

-A. GPA shall be computed by the final grade in all subjects taken at the Middle School.
-Any two (2) or more students whose computed grade point average are identical shall be given the same rank.
+A. GPA shall be computed by the final grade in all subjects taken at the Secondary School in grades 5-8.
+Any two (2) or more students whose computed grade point averages are identical shall be given the same rank.

-B. Inclusion of a student in graduation honors such as a Valedictorian shall occur only if the student has been enrolled for four (4) consecutive semesters and at least fifty percent (50%) of the credits required for promotion have been earned at the TCIS Middle School.
+B. Inclusion of a student in graduation honors such as a Valedictorian shall occur only if the student has been enrolled for four (4) consecutive semesters and at least fifty percent (50%) of the credits required for promotion have been earned at the TCIS.